buddhist-uni/buddhist-uni.github.io/_content/essays/spiritual-friendship_hasapanno.md

 pages: 8
 ---

-A retelling of the wholesome, spiritual friendship between Kruba SiVichai and Luang Pu Mun: the Bodhisattva and the Arahant.
+A retelling of the wholesome, spiritual friendship between Kruba Srivichai and Luang Pu Mun: the Bodhisattva and the Arahant.